 You can obtain a printed version from TLC for an additional \$69.95 plus shipping charges.

 All downloads are electronically tracked and monitored for security purposes.

-We require the final exam to be proctored.
+Some States and many employers require the final exam to be proctored.

 Do not solely depend on TLC's Approval list for it may be outdated.